backstage/backstage/docs/backend-system/core-services/01-index.md

 description: Core backend service APIs
 ---

+> **DISCLAIMER: The new backend system is under active development and is not considered stable**

 The default backend provides several [core services](https://github.com/backstage/backstage/blob/master/packages/backend-plugin-api/src/services/definitions/coreServices.ts) out of the box which includes access to configuration, logging, URL Readers, databases and more.

 All core services are available through the `coreServices` namespace in the `@backstage/backend-plugin-api` package.